markitondemand/node-perfmon/README.md

 ### List available metric counters

 Use `list` to return a, um, list of available counters.
+To get a sense of all of the counters available on the machine, either open up the perfmon executable, or run `typeperf -qx > out.txt`.

 ```javascript
 perfmon.list('memory', function(err, data) {